codequest532/vyronaMart/replit.md

 ## Changelog

 Changelog:
+- June 15, 2025: Removed all VyronaSpace demo stores and products from database - platform ready for authentic retail partner onboarding
+- June 15, 2025: Disabled VyronaSpace store initialization code to prevent demo stores from being created on server restart
+- June 15, 2025: Updated VyronaSpace customer interface to show professional empty state when no stores are onboarded
 - June 15, 2025: Completed comprehensive VyronaSpace transition to real-time functional backend data integration
 - June 15, 2025: Replaced all hardcoded mock data in VyronaSpace customer interface with live API calls to /api/stores, /api/products, /api/orders
 - June 15, 2025: Transformed VyronaSpace stores display to use authentic database data with proper product count calculations and store categorization